 A Higher sits at level 6 on the SCQF, however 93% of qualifications at level 6 on the SCQF are NOT Highers!

-On our Interactive Framework below click on the SCQF level for the qualifications you were considering requesting.
-This will take you to a page which describes the skills and abilities that an employee would typically possess if they are working at that particular SCQF level.
+On our Interactive Framework below go to the first column and click on the SCQF level (2-12) for the qualifications you were considering requesting.
+This will take you to a page that describes the skills and abilities an employee would typically possess if they are working at that particular SCQF level.
 After reading the page, if you feel that this level may be too high or low, you can use the links at the bottom of the page to look at a lower or higher level.

 Not sure where to start?
 Have a look at SCQF Level 5 and go from there.